unified-naming-convention-2/NamingStandard/api/misc.md

 function gethwid(): (string, string)
 ```

-Returns the name and version of the current executor.
+Returns the HardwareID in a Encrypted Format (e.g. SHA256 or SHA512)

 ### Aliases